-HEMODIALYSIS REUSE/REPROCESSING TECHNICIAN (HRO1)
+HEMODIALYSIS REUSE/REPROCESSING TECHNICIAN (HRO1) Technical Certificate of Credit

 The Hemodialysis Reuse Technician Technical certificate of Credit equips health care workers with the skills, knowledge, and attitude necessary to succeed in the field of hemodialysis as a reuse technician who performs reprocessing of hemodialyzers.

-Students may be required to successfully pass criminal background checks and drugs screen analysis before placement in clinical settings.
+Conditional Admission: Students may be required to successfully pass criminal background checks and drugs screen analysis before placement in clinical settings.